Vladchenko/WeatherForecast/app/src/main/java/com/example/weatherforecast/WeatherForecast Readme.txt

     - Add a ? picture for a case when a weather type image is not defined
     - Work out a case, when city not defined for first app running
     - When no inet, one needs to show all the saved cities, but not a filtered ones.
+    - Implement swipeToRefresh
+    - Move TemperatureType from DI to some settings providing mechanism.
+Probably a shared preferences with data-domain wrapping.

     - When forecast fails to download, sometimes it calls cities screen for 2 times
     - As for network connection availability, is there a way to remove double check ?